 Breach of Lease – New York Re-Rent Laws

 You may wonder whether you need to re-rent when your tenant breaks their lease.
-While this is a legal necessity in some states, New York doesn’t have a clear stipulation on this.
+While needing to re-rent is a necessity in some states, New York doesn’t have a clear stipulation on this.

 The best approach is to have your tenants proactively find a replacement renter.
-The new tenant needs to be properly qualified.
+The new tenant needs to be properly qualified to rent.
 For instance, they should have great references and a decent credit score.

 Breaking a Lease in NY State – Conclusion

 Lease agreements are legally binding contracts.
-Your tenants need to pay their rent payments until the lease agreement reaches its expiration date.
+Your renters need to pay their rent payments until the lease agreement reaches its expiration date.

 The following are the legally justified reasons why your tenant could break their lease early: